raffraffraff/terrahiera/README.md

 - Eliminate resource name clashes (eg: S3 buckets, DNS records, VPC CIDRs) by with naming _patterns_ that use context variables, instead of hard coded names
 - Avoid the Terraform generators with their own language, cli and performance overhead

-## Interesting side effects
+## Useful Side Effects
-The boilerplate HCL uses these local variables:
+The boilerplate HCL makes use of these declarations in your `main.tf`:
 ```
 locals {
   dependencies = {